 Where this information is not provided, our Office will contact the applicant and request the additional information be provided within seven working days.
 If this does not occur, a further reminder will be sent.

-If no response is received and/or the Ombudsman (or delegate) is still satisfied that there is not enough information available to review the decision, the Ombudsman will decide not to review the decision under s 82(5)(a) and the matter will be closed.
+If no response is received and/or the Ombudsman (or delegate) is still satisfied there is not enough information available to review the decision and that reasonable steps have been taken to contact the applicant, the Ombudsman will decide not to review the decision under s 82(5)(a) and the matter will be closed.

-Where a matter is closed under s 82(5)(a), and our Office is subsequently contacted by the applicant, the Ombudsman can consider giving them extra time to enable them to lodge a new, more comprehensive application - see section 4.2 Time Limits.
+Where a matter is closed under s 82(5)(a), and our Office is subsequently contacted by the applicant, the Ombudsman can consider giving them extra time to enable them to lodge a new, more comprehensive application-see section 4.2 Time Limits.

-32 FOI Act s 82(5)(a).
+30 FOI Act s 82(5)(a).

-33 Ibid s 82(5)(b).
+31 Ibid s 82(5)(b).

-34 Ibid s 82(5)(c).
+32 Ibid s 82(5)(c).

-35 Ibid s 82(5)(d).
+33 Ibid s 82(5)(d).

-36 Ibid s 82(5)(e).
+34 Ibid s 82(5)(e).

-4.11.7 No reasonable prospects of success
+No reasonable prospects of success 4.11.7

-The Ombudsman will only decide not to review the decision under s 82(5)(b), where it is very clear on the face of the information available that there is no reasonable prospect that the original decision would be varied or set aside.
-This is because there are no ACAT review rights available, where a decision is made not to review a decision under s 82(5).
+The Ombudsman will only decide not to review the decision under s 82(5)(b) where, based on the available information, there is no reasonable prospect that the original decision would be varied or set aside.
+This is because there are no ACAT review rights available where a decision is made not to review a decision under s 82(5).